mountainMath/cancensus/cran-comments.md

+# Update - v0.4.3

+- Fixed a problem with `sf` compatibility and `agr` attribute
+- Fixed a problem with querying geographic data for multiple geographic levels

 # Update - v0.4.2

 - Fixed a minor problem where cache path wasn't always picked up on setting user profile settings.